-Visiting Assistant Professor of Music – Instrumental Music
+Visiting Assistant Professor of Music - Director of Bands

 Office: Scheide 218

-Joel Graham joins the College of Wooster faculty as the Director of Bands after teaching music history and theory at George Mason University in Fairfax, VA.
-There he studied conducting under composer/conductor Mark Camphouse and Dr. Dennis Layendecker, Colonel USAF retired, while working on his Doctor of Musical Arts degree.
-Previous teaching appointments include directing the music programs at Lee Academy in Lee, ME and at Kents Hill School in Readfield, ME.
-During his time in Maine, he also directed the Robert Browne Hall Memorial Band in Oakland.
-Under his leadership, this ensemble performed a robust performance schedule of up to ten performances per year with musicians ranging from young novices to retired professionals.
+Past teaching appointments include directing the music programs at Lee Academy in Lee, ME and at Kents Hill School in Readfield, ME.
+During his time in Maine, he also directed the Robert Browne Hall Memorial Band in Oakland, ME.
+Under his leadership, that ensemble performed an active performance schedule of up to ten performances per year with musicians ranging from young novices to retired professionals.

-In 2016 Graham was named a semi-finalist in the American Prize Conducting Competition for College Wind Ensembles.
+Graham was named a semi-finalist in the American Prize Conducting Competition in 2016 and 2020.